 “Yes?
 Ah, um, these last few times, I have been more particular about my partner.”

-“Ah, thank you...though I couldn’t achieve an outcome that lived up to everyone’s expectations, I’m really sorry about that...”
+“Ah, thank you... though I'm really sorry I couldn’t achieve an outcome that satisfied everyone’s expectations...”

-“You worked hard, but that’s not the only admirable thing.
-Allow me to go ahead and say it: from the start you have been in a favorable position.
-Your height is a clear flaw”—“Three.”—“but your fascinating appearance makes up for it, and your attitude has been hugely cooperative.
-There has not been a single case where you rejected someone after meeting them face-to-face.
+“You have worked hard, and that’s not the only admirable thing about you.
+Allow me to go ahead and say it: from the start you have taken a favorable position.
+Although Your height is a clear flaw”—“Three.”—“your fascinating appearance makes up for it.
+Your attitude has been hugely cooperative.
+There has not been a single case where you have rejected someone after meeting them face-to-face.
 That is truly wonderful—Diode-kun, is there something wrong?”

-Xeon looked to Diode after she whispered a single word, waiting a moment for a response that didn’t come.
+Xeon looked to Diode after she whispered a single word, pausing for a response that didn’t come.
 “However,” he said, turning his eyes back to Terra, “you have been turned down every time.
 That means you failed the fishing trials with your possible choices, correct?”

 “Yes...”

-“You are aware that you yourself have made us listen repeatedly to your yearning to sail your own pillar boat.
+“You must be aware that you yourself have made us listen repeatedly to your yearnings to sail your own pillar boat.
 However, Terra-kun, despite being blessed with a talent for decompression, you have found nothing but misfortune.”

 “I’m sorry, I’m the one who’s at fault.”
 She had no excuses.
 Terra hung her head.